raghuveer/easeapp/README.md

 This works with Libsodium v1.0.15 and above, on PHP v7.2.0 and later.
 The Cryptographic Library will gracefully not load, when PHP Version is either below v7.2.0 and / or if Libsodium has any potential setup issues.

+### About Additional Session Backends:
+In addition to default Session Backend, i.e., Files, Redis (Single Redis instance, to start with), is being supported as additional Session Backend.
+But, to use Redis as Session Backend, Redis has to be installed in the server and corresponding PECL Redis Extension have to be installed and enabled in the server.
+The Config can be chosen in main config file thereafter.

 ### How to Create Routing Engine Rules, on Easeapp: